devtron-labs/devtron/docs/setup/install/install-devtron-local.md

 minikube service devtron-service --namespace devtroncd
 ```

-To access dashboard when using ``Kind/k3s`` as Cluster use this command to port forward the devtron service to port 8000
+To access dashboard when using ``Kind/k3s`` as Cluster, use this command to port forward the devtron service to port 8000
 ```bash
 kubectl -ndevtroncd port-forward service/devtron-service 8000:80
 ```